Javed Ahmed Khan

 In the year 2006, the people of Ballygunge (South Kolkata, West Bengal, India) elected Khan as their representative (MLA) in the West Bengal Legislative Assembly.

 Khan has also served as a councillor of Ward no. 66 (Topsia) from 1995 to 2010.
-In addition, in the year 2000–2005, Khan was sworn in as the Member, Mayor in Council (Health) of the Kolkata Municipal Corporation (KMC), headed by Subrata Mukherjee (former Mayor of Kolkata).
-Nonetheless, from 2005 to 2010, Khan was elected as the Leader of the Opposition in the KMC.
+In addition, in the year 2000–2005, Khan was sworn in as the Member, Mayor in Council (Health) of the Kolkata Municipal Corporation (KMC), headed by Subrata Mukherjee (former mayor of Kolkata).
+From 2005 to 2010, Khan was elected as the leader of the Opposition in the KMC.